 These findings are highly debatable because the capsule is not a microbiological barrier.
 Certain bacteria such as P. acnes and S. epidermidis are frequently cultured from the normal breast tissue and the skin.
 Moreover, each patient tends to have similar microbiomes of different tissues such as capsular, breast, and skin.
 This also means that different people have different microbiomes.
 Just like everyone’s gut, microbiota balance is different.
 The paper also states that some bacteria are highly unlikely to go away by this invasive surgical procedure.

-Breast implant illness is not a recognized medical condition, but it doesn’t mean the problem is fictional or imaginary.
-For decades the reports showed some women experienced a wide range of symptoms after undergoing breast augmentation procedure with implants.
+Breast implant illness is not a recognised medical condition, but it doesn’t mean the problem is fictional or imaginary.
+For decades, the reports showed some women experienced a wide range of symptoms after undergoing breast augmentation procedures with implants.
 Symptoms are, indeed, numerous and their severity may vary from one woman to another.
-Treatment depends on the symptoms, but every surgeon may have a unique approach.
+Treatment depends on the symptoms.

 If you suspect you have BII or want to know more about it, make sure to see a specialist plastic surgeon for a professional consultation.